 The cycle is over, but the Fool now understands that this sort of end is nothing but a new beginning, because nothing ever truly ends.
 Their body, mind, and soul have been irrevocably altered by their journey through the major arcana of the tarot, and soon they will deliberately become a candid and innocent fool again, starting the cycle anew, each time improving themselves and growing the power, knowledge, and wisdom of their soul.

-The World love tarot
+The World love tarot and meditation

 The World is one of the best cards that can be drawn in a tarot spread meant to explore a relationship or a loving relationship.
 Indeed, it is a sign that this particular union can be a source of bliss and contentment, where each person in the relationship completes and illuminates the other, and vice versa.
 This usually means that this union will be stronger than the sum of its parts, and can look ahead in the same direction, building a happy future together.

 Even if the World is an extremely positive card among the major arcana, this might be one of the most difficult to use for personal meditation.
 Indeed, the World is meant to represent enlightenment and personal illumination, and this is something that is quite difficult to fathom if you are simply not there yet in your own spiritual journey.

 However, while not for the faint of heart, this exercise can be extremely rewarding because it reminds you of the final step on your journey, and can strengthen your courage and motivation to deal with any obstacle or hardship on your way.

 The Fool’s journey through the arcane secrets of the tarot is finally over when the world tarot card has been reached.
 The most important lessons in life have been taught throughout this journey and the World card represents the final sum of all these lessons, preparing the body, mind, and soul for ascension to another state of being, before the cycle begins a new.
 This is an extremely positive card that promises happiness and success, a just reward for all the efforts that have been provided so far.